Jinx138/ComfyUI-LTXV-TimeGated-LoRA/README.md

 - An LTX 2.3 video workflow
 - Visual LTX 2.3 LoRA files

+**Companion node:** The Temporal Director's Scheduled Prompt Relay node requires an installed and enabled [ComfyUI-PromptRelay](https://github.com/kijai/ComfyUI-PromptRelay).
+The classic Time-Gated LoRA nodes and Sigma Tail / Trim can be used without it.

 No additional Python packages are required by this repository.

 ---